matthewrodin/AzureAnalysisServices-SlidingWindowPartitioning/README.md

 	b.
 Under “Resource group” -> Click “Create New” -> Enter a name for the resource group

 	c.
+Under “Data Warehouse name” -> Enter a name for the data warehouse

+	a.
+Under “Subscription” -> Select existing Azure subscription

+	b.
+Under “Resource group” -> Click “Create New” -> Enter a name for the resource group

+	c.
 Under "Data Warehouse name" -> Enter a name for the data warehouse

 	d.
 Under “Server" -> Click "Create New"